CIBIL SCORE for FAQs_Banner_WC

 FAQs about CIBIL or Credit Score_WC

-CIBIL score, denoted by a three-digit number, reflects the borrower’s credit profile and a summary of his/her credit history.
-On the other hand, the CIBIL report by the Credit Bureau is a compilation of all the credit-related activities of individuals/companies.
+A CIBIL score, denoted by a three-digit number, reflects the borrower’s credit profile and a summary of their credit history.
+On the other hand, a CIBIL report is a compilation of all the credit-related activities of individuals/companies provided by CIBIL.

-The major factors that affect CIBIL score include the borrower’s poor payment history, a poor mix of credit, high credit utilization, and multiple loan enquiries, among others.
+The major factors that affect your CIBIL score include payment history, mix of credit, credit utilisation ratio, and number of loan applications and enquiries, among others.

-Clearing dues and other liabilities is certainly a great move to improve your CIBIL score.
+Clearing dues and other liabilities to improve your CIBIL score is a good strategy.
 However, it will take a few months for the improvement to reflect in the report.
-You could ask your lender to send you monthly updates regarding the status of the loan and payments.

-A borrower can raise a dispute in the CIBIL score or report under the following circumstances –
+A borrower can raise a dispute in the CIBIL report under the following circumstances:

 • Duplicate account